DJBenson/ha-stuff/homeassistant/free_electricity.md

 * The body of the email must include the words "Fill your boots"
 * The time period must include a designator (AM/PM)

-If any of that changes the sensor will not trigger, it should be fairly easy to fix and I will pick up fixes as I spot them.
+If any of that changes the sensor will not trigger.
+I have now exposed regex fields to allow the code to be amended through the UI.
+If (and when) it does change, I will publish new regex as part of the package.